aws-samples/aws-graviton-md-example/README.md

 ## GROMACS

 To build GROMACS with optimized SVE settings, execute the [Buildscript_Gromacs_Onempi_ARMCL_SVE.sh](/codes/GROMACS/Buildscript_Gromacs_Openmpi_ARMCL_SVE.sh) script on the head node.
 This script assumes that you are using an EC2 instance with c7g.4xlarge for your head node.
+If you execute the script without modification it will install the software onto your home directory, but you can choose to change the installation directory by yourself.
+If you wish to do so, modify the part which says `cd /home/ec2-user/software/gromacs-2022.5`.

-Once you have successfully installed GROMACS into your home directory, you can submit a job onto the compute nodes.
+Once you have successfully installed GROMACS, you can submit a job onto the compute nodes.
 [Runscript_testcaseA-onehpc7g.sbatch.sh](/codes/GROMACS/Runscript_testcaseA-onehpc7g.sbatch.sh) is an example of a Slurm job script for GROMACS.

 ## LAMMPS

 To build LAMMPS with optimized SVE settings, execute the [compile-lammps.sh](/codes/LAMMPS/compile-lammps.sh) script on the head node.
 This script assumes that you are using an EC2 instance with c7g.4xlarge for your head node.

+Submit your job with [lammps-submit.sh](/codes/LAMMPS/compile-lammps.sh).

 ## Security